-► Marijuana Use/consumption
+► Cannabis Use/consumption

-Adult Marijuana Use/consumption
+Adult Cannabis Use/consumption

 Behavioral Risk Factor Surveillance Survey (BRFSS)